twidi/streamdeckfs/README.md

 Note that to read the value from another file, the [`file` configuration option as defined for the `TEXT*` files](#option-file-1) can also be used.

+When getting the value of a variable, we use "cascading": if the variable is not defined in the asked directory, it will be looked for in the parent directory (page, then deck, for a key variable, or deck for a page variable).
+It allows to have a "default value" at a upper level, that is overridden at a lower one.

 # API

 As everything is done in file names (except sometimes for texts/images/variables), it's easy to update a key: simply rename the file to change its configuration options.
 And the StreamDeck will be updated in near real time.
 It can be done manually, or programmatically.